jonmorales89/laravel-vue-tasks/README.md

 Simple app that utilizes Create Read and Delete fucntionalities

-App interactes with MySQL database
+App interacts with MySQL database